StarRocks/starrocks/docs/sql-reference/sql-functions/date-time-functions/seconds_sub.md

 Returns a value of the DATETIME type.

-If the input value is of the DATE type，the hour, minute, and seconds parts are processed as `00:00:00`.
+If the input value is of the DATE type, the hour, minute, and seconds parts are processed as `00:00:00`.

 ## Examples